aishakwatra/model-viewing-platform/README.md

 - Creators can maintain a history of their work by uploading new versions to existing models, which are automatically tracked and ordered by the system.
 - Permissions can be managed at a granular level, allowing creators to toggle a "Download Enabled" status for specific versions that grants clients access to the source files.
 - Models can be updated with status tags such as "In Revision" or "Approved," and creators can modify metadata or replace the 3D source files for any version at any time.
+- Search for Projects, Filter for Projects based on Start Date, Filter models by category

 ### Portfolio Creation
 - Creators can generate public-facing Portfolio Pages to showcase their best work to prospective clients.